eichmeierbr/eichmeierbr.github.io/planning/readme.md

 ### **Catching a Moving Target**

 In this problem, a robot is given perfect knowledge of the environment and future trajectory of a moving target.
 The environment is discretized as a 2D array.
 Both the target and the robot are able to move using an 8-connected grid.
-To solve this problem, I frame the search as a mutli-goal 2.5D search.
+To solve this problem, I frame the search as a multi-goal 2.5D search.
 I then explore the search space using a basic A* search.
 This method efficiently finds the optimal target interception in most cases.
 The following videos show the robot catching the target in both uniform and non-uniform cost environments.

 <p float="center">
   <img src="images/planning_class/map3.gif" width="600"/>